redthor/growatt-you-like/README.md

 How it differs is that the aim is to get the data into the cloud first, then conduct any processing/decoding there once the data has been secured.
-Therefore, data is sent as it is to AWS IOT where processing happens.
+The principle is keep it as simple as possible to reduce the risk of a bug preventing me from storing the data.
+With the data we can retry processing in the cloud.

 As with [grott](https://github.com/johanmeijer/grott) the data is also sent to the Growatt central server, though arguably that could also happen in the cloud.